zmess24/personal-website-nextjs/src/posts/transfer-learning-pytorch.md

 -   The [ImageFolder](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) class provides a convenient way to load image data from a supplied root directory.
 ImageFolder expects our images to be organized in a specific structure, where each subdirectory in the root directory represents a different image class thereby allowing ImageFodler to automatically assign labels to them.
 The labels are usually numerical and correspond to the alphabetical order of the class directories.
 -   The [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) is a seperate utility class that allows us to efficiently load, shuffle, and batch our dataset (e.g our ImageFolder) for training.

 A key parameter to call out here is the batch size, which is essentially a way to break up our dataset into smaller blocks of data.
-Batching is very common used in both ML & DL training, and generally speaking, a larger batch size can lead to more stable and faster convergence but requires more memory.
+Batching is very commonly used in both ML & DL training, and generally speaking, a larger batch size can lead to more stable and faster convergence but requires more memory.
 On the other hand, a smaller batch size can help the model escape local minima and generalize better, but it may lead to slower convergence and more variability in the updates.
 Since I'm using a single GPU (or, in some cases, a CPU in Google Colab), I've chosen a batch size of 32, which is near the lower limit of recommended batch sizes.

 This means that for our training dataset of 392 images, we'll have 13 batches, and for our test dataset, we'll have 4.